antonin-lfv/antonin-lfv.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://machinelearnia.com'>Machine Learnia</a> staff.
-AI Student.
+AI engineer.

 profile:
   align: right